-Knowing your dishwasher’s cycles and settings is key for sparkling clean dishes.
+Knowing your Dishwasher Cycles and Settings is key for sparkling clean dishes.
 It goes beyond simply loading the dishwasher and hitting the start button.
 The cycle you choose dramatically affects how clean your dishes get, how much water and energy is used, and even how long it takes for the process to complete.
-Let’s explore the standard dishwasher cleaning modes, what they do, and when to use them.
+Let’s explore the standard Dishwasher Cycles and Settings, what they do, and when to use them.

 Table of Contents